ucb-bar/gemmini/README.md

 "A" in this context refers to the left-hand matrix A in the matmul represented by A * B = C.
 If this stride is 1, then we feed consecutive rows in the scratchpad, starting from the starting address of A, into the systolic array as the A matrix.
 If the stride is 2, then we feed every other row into the systolic array instead.
-- `rs1[63:32]` = the number of bits by which the accumulated result of a matmul is right-shifted when leaving the accumulator
+- `rs1[63:32]` = the scalar value by which we scale the `accType` output of the accumulator down to `inputType` values when reading from the accumulator.
+    - In the default config, `rs1[63:32]` is of type `float32`
 - `rs2[31:0]` = the number of bits by which the accumulated result of a matmul is right-shifted when leaving the systolic array
+    - This parameter is only relevant in output-stationary mode, when partial sums must be accumulated within the systolic array itself, and scaled-down when leaving the systolic array and being written into the scratchpad.
 - `rs2[63:32]` = the number of bits by which 6 should be left-shifted before applying relu6
+    - This parameter is ignored if the relu6 activation function is not being used.
 - `funct` = 0

 **Action:** mode <= rs1(2); shift <= rs2; A_stride <= rs1[31:16]